ajayspatil7/zephyra/contributionGuidelines.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the Zephyra Code of Conduct.
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [INSERT EMAIL].
+Please report unacceptable behavior to [ajaysp.py@gmail.com].

 ## What We're Looking For